bigfix/developer.bigfix.com/site/reference/types/string.md

 # case insensitive regular expression &lt;string&gt; : regular expression

-Same as case insensitive regex &lt;string&lt;.
+Same as case insensitive regex &lt;string&gt;.

 # cast &lt;string&gt; : cast

-Returns a list of the objects that can be cast into the type specified by &lt;string&lt;.
+Returns a list of the objects that can be cast into the type specified by &lt;string&gt;.

 # catalog &lt;string&gt; : message_catalog